Christopher-Karvelis/SCCs-in-the-fault-tolerant-model/README.md

 ## Preliminaries
+-Disclaimers:
+ - This is a project that I worked on as my diploma thesis.
+ - In this README I provide some basic information to get a better idea of the project.
+ - **For more information about the theory behind this algorithm please read these pappers!**

 - **Assumption:** The out-degree of all vertices in the input graph G is at most two.

 - The algorithm for computing SCCs in a fault tolerant environment crucially uses the concept of a k-fault tolerant reachability subgraph (k-FTRS) which is a sparse